-- Being a 3rd or 4th year student studying media and/or journalism is a must. - Being enthusiastic about learning and applying new skills. - Having at least basic knowledge and skill in using data and spreadsheet tools such as MS Excel and/or Google Sheets. - Being interested or seeking to produce stories around the social accountability sector. - Having the commitment to complete the four-day training courses. - Having a basic understanding of English language/be able to read and write in English.
+- Being a professional journalist or students studying media and/or journalism is a must. - Being enthusiastic about learning and applying new skills. - Having at least basic knowledge and skill in using data and spreadsheet tools such as MS Excel and/or Google Sheets. - Being interested or seeking to produce stories around the social accountability sector. - Having the commitment to complete the four-day training courses. - Having a basic understanding of English language/be able to read and write in English.